Key differences between delta-8 and delta-9 THC

 Accessibility

 Delta-8 and delta-9 also differ in availability.
-Delta-8 is not only legal in more states but can also be shipped across state lines.
+Delta-8 is not only legal in most states but can be shipped across state lines.

 As a result, dozens of unregulated online delta-8 retailers can ship products straight to your doorstep.
 You can also easily find delta-8 THC products in vape shops, supplement stores, gas stations, and other brick-and-mortar retailers.